0-GEE/SYSTER/README.md

 If you do use this as part of your project, some credit would be much appreciated!

 ### Dependencies
-SYSTER depends on the following:
+CrashGuard depends on the following:
 1. [discord.py](https://pypi.org/project/discord.py/)

 1. [pymp4parse](https://pypi.org/project/pymp4parse/)